dunnock/react-sigma/README.md

 It makes easy to publish networks on Web pages and allows developers to integrate network exploration in rich Web applications.
-Use JSX for graph configuration, including asynchronous graph loading, so no callback is needed.
+Use JSX for graph configuration, including asynchronous graph loading.
 Library is lightweight and modular, so you can bundle only what you use.
 Easy to extend with additional components.

 ## Table of Contents